Apple pre-adds and Spotify pre-saves both exist for one reason: capture intent before release day, then convert that intent into day-one listening.

 Apple Music pre-add

-Pre-add is a library commitment inside Apple's ecosystem.
+Pre-add is a library commitment inside Apple's platform.
 It is most valuable for:

 - Apple-heavy audiences (certain genres, US market, Japan)